qiuyang50/qiuyang50.github.io/_pages/about.md

   December 14, 2021: I will give an oral presentation to present our recent work at 2021 AGU fall meeting.
 The title of my talk is *A Simple Lagrangian Parcel Model for the Initiation of Summer-time Mesoscale Convective Systems over the Central United States*.
 Please check the schedule [here](https://agu.confex.com/agu/fm21/meetingapp.cgi/Paper/831604).
 You can also watch my [pre-recorded video](https://www.dropbox.com/s/8tasok7wnit6quf/Qiu_Yang_PNNL.mp4?dl=0).

--December 13, 2021: I will give an oral presentation to honor the memory of Prof. Andrew Majda at 2021 AGU fall meeting.
+  December 13, 2021: I will give an oral presentation to honor the memory of Prof. Andrew Majda at 2021 AGU fall meeting.
 The title of my talk is *Upscale Impact of Mesoscale Convective Systems on the Madden-Julian Oscillation and Its Parameterization in a Coarse-Resolution GCM*.
 Please check the schedule [here](https://agu.confex.com/agu/fm21/meetingapp.cgi/Paper/831707).
 You can also watch my [pre-recorded video](https://www.dropbox.com/s/wdcdmwf85c2piy3/Qiu_Yang_NYU.mp4?dl=0).

--Septermber 2, 2021: Our recent study on the initiation of summer-time MCSs over the central US is accepted by JAS!
+  Septermber 2, 2021: Our recent study on the initiation of summer-time MCSs over the central US is accepted by JAS!
 In this study, we developed a simple Lagrangian parcel model to capture realistic features of convective initiation and illustrate a bare-bone mechanism for MCS genesis.
 Please check it out [here](https://journals.ametsoc.org/view/journals/atsc/aop/JAS-D-21-0136.1/JAS-D-21-0136.1.xml).

--May 11, 2021: I gave a virtual talk in the 34th Conference on Hurricanes and Tropical Meteorology in New Orleans, LA.
+  May 11, 2021: I gave a virtual talk in the 34th Conference on Hurricanes and Tropical Meteorology in New Orleans, LA.
 The title of my talk is "Upscale Impact of Mesoscale Convective Systems on the Madden-Julian Oscillation and Its Parameterization in a Coarse-Resolution GCM".
 Here is my pre-recorded [presentation](https://www.dropbox.com/s/cs6yqx23l9kghn8/QiuYang.mp4?dl=0).

 </details>